jpritikin/coach/content/docs/me/meditation/senses.md

 ## Notes

-[^effortless]: A blindfold may be preferrable because keeping the eyes closed involves some effort.
+[^effortless]: A blindfold may be preferable because keeping the eyes closed involves some effort.
 Ideally, withdrawal of the senses should be completely effortless.